Numerical coupling of aerosol emissions, dry removal, and turbulent mixing in the E3SM Atmosphere Model version 1 (EAMv1), part II: a semi-discrete error analysis framework for assessing coupling schemes: The semi-discrete analysis framework applied to a three-process problem inspired by EAMv1

-It is also worth noting the leading-order term in $lte^{\rm Ori}$ is negative, by \eref{eq:original-B-error-abs}, and because $B$ itself is negative, the negative leading-order term in the truncation error indicates an overestimation of the $B$ process at each timestep of the original coupling method.
-The study by \citet{FengY_2022_JAMES_dust_in_EAMv1} has pointed out that dust dry removal in EAMv1 is generally overestimated in dust source regions, and thus the reduction shown in \eref{eq:reduced-lte} is consistent with the significantly weaker dry removal seen in the Part I work \citep{PartI} when the revised method is used instead of the original method in EAMv1.
-While the local truncation error is not the only source of error in global simulations (other error sources include, e.g., propagated error in \eref{eq:total-error-two-contributors}, model formulation error, parameter uncertainty, etc.), the theoretical analysis here and the global simulations in \citet{FengY_2022_JAMES_dust_in_EAMv1} and \citet{PartI} suggest $lte^{\rm Ori}_B$ is likely an important contributor to the overly strong dust dry removal in the original EAMv1.
+It is also worth noting the leading-order term in $lte^\mathrm{Ori}_B$ is negative, by Eq.~\ref{eq:original-B-error-abs}, and because $B$ itself is negative, the negative leading-order term in the truncation error indicates an overestimation of the $B$ process at each timestep of the original coupling method.
+The study by \citet{FengY_2022_JAMES_dust_in_EAMv1} has pointed out that dust dry removal in EAMv1 is generally overestimated in dust source regions, and thus the reduction of $\left|lte_B\right|$ shown in Eq.~\ref{eq:reduced-lte} is consistent with the significantly weaker dry removal seen in the Part I work \citep{PartI} when the revised method is used instead of the original method in EAMv1.
+While the local truncation error caused by process splitting is not the only source of error in global simulations (other error sources include, e.g., propagated splitting error in Eq.~\ref{eq:total-error-two-contributors}, temporal and spatial discretization errors in dry removal and other aerosol processes, model formulation error, parameter uncertainty, etc.), the theoretical analysis here and the global simulations in \citet{FengY_2022_JAMES_dust_in_EAMv1} and \citet{PartI} suggest $lte^\mathrm{Ori}_B$ is likely an important contributor to the overly strong dust dry removal in the original EAMv1.